-Only one checklist appropriate to the race category per season is required from the Person in Charge.
+Per season, only one checklist appropriate to the race category is required from the Person in Charge.

 Checklists from other organisations may also be accepted if they are current, completed to the appropriate race category, comprehensive, and based on the ISAF Offshore Special Regulations.